 Younger Toguro of YuYu Hakusho is portrayed as this all the way up to his final moments.
 Toguro is a hulking monstrosity unfazed by even the strongest of attacks in the series, such as Genkai's point-blank Spirit Wave and Yusuke's mountain-crushing Spirit Gun, regenerating or growing stronger each time.
 He curbstomps every single opponent in his way (including his elder brother), terrifies Hiei and Kurama, two of the world's most notorious criminals, and when Yusuke finally approaches Toguro's strength and fires his strongest Spirit Gun yet?
 Toguro dies not from damage sustained in battle, but from overexertion due to holding back said Spirit Gun.
 He even fits the bill physically: he's already a muscular 7-foot monstrosity in his human form, and his demon transformations become more and more large and muscular as he shows more power, all the while gaining strength, defense, and speed with every transformation.
 Yet he's not the strongest demon in the series.

-The Destroy Gundam, the Gundam SEED Destiny-equivalent of the Psycho Gundam, is a battleship-sized mecha that was unleashed in Eurasia, causing millions of civilian casualties, and killing thousands of soldiers, before finally being stopped.
+Gundam SEED Destiny: The Destroy Gundam is the equivalent of the Psycho Gundam.
+It is a battleship-sized mecha that was unleashed in Eurasia, causing millions of civilian casualties, and killing thousands of soldiers, before finally being stopped.

 Gavrill from Franken Fran.
 The island she was trapped on got hit with a low-yield nuke.
 That only pissed her off.

 Acqua of the Back!
 At least in his first appearance.
 The only thing that even slowed him down was going up against a Saint, and it took the Imagine Breaker combined with a spell known as "The Saint Destroyer" to stop him.

 Toyotomi Hideyoshi is presented this way in the anime adaptation of Sengoku Basara.
 The second season consists of a single-long string of Hideyoshi curb-stomping every single person who opposes him without taking so much as a scratch, to the degree that Masamune defeating him with a single blow seems like a cop-out considering how one-sided every single battle he'd been in had been up to that point.